I am so excited to share today’s two minute home decor project with you: a gorgeous, modern, DIY plant dolly.

-Feel free to congratulate me on keeping this massive jade plant alive for the past year and a half.
+Before I show you how I made it, please feel free to congratulate me on keeping this massive jade plant alive for the past year and a half.
 It’s a little dusty, but growing!
 Hello little leaves.

-Everyone says these are easy to maintain, but I’ve killed one before (after many good years together), so every day that this guy looks green and happy is a victory for me.
+Everyone says jade plants are easy to maintain, but I’ve killed one before (after many good years together), so every day that this guy looks green and happy is a victory for me.
 He seems to be enjoying his spot in the lakehouse, although he and Szuka do fight for window space.
 Whenever I move him to wash the floors, she immediately settles into his spot, staking her claim on the whole wall of windows.
 I don’t move him often, though, because he weighs a TON.
 His relatively stationary life has made him grow a little kitty womper, because I don’t rotate him enough.

-Looking for an easy way to move this massive plant, I started looking into plant dollies but I couldn’t find a cute one so I abandoned the search.
+Looking for an easy way to move this massive plant, I started looking into plant dollies but I couldn’t find a cute one to buy, so I abandoned the search.
 While shopping online for supplies for a different project, I stumbled across nice low profile castors and decided that a DIY walnut plant dolly might just be the easiest thing to make!

 - Round Wood Cutting Board (I bought this exact one)